MaryJosephA/product-client/README.md

 1. Login if you have a credentials if you dont have one or Sign up
 2. Click GetProduct to see all the Pantry List
-3. Click AddProduct to create product and hit save to add new product 4,  Click Update to update the product giving the product id
+3. Click AddProduct to create product and hit save to add new product
-5. Then start playing  the goal is the win the tic-tac-toe game by getting three in a row  - either across, down, or diagonally or getting a majority of the squares in the big board 6,  Everytime you play , win or loose will upated via api and it is strored and the data is retrived
+4. Click Update to update the product giving the product id

 ## Technologies
 HTML, CSS, BOOTSTARP JAVASCRIPT, WEB API RESTFUL SERVICE, RUBY ON RAILS